 Money-Back Guarantee: Your subscription to Washington Tariff & Trade Letter comes with a no-risk, money-back guarantee: If you ever find it is not worth many times what you have paid, you may cancel at any time -- right up to the last day of your subscription -- and receive 100% of your money back.

 After sharpening her pen covering Latin American and Caribbean trade news during the NAFTA negotiations in the mid-1990s, Meredith spent almost 15 years building large-scale customer websites, managing production departments and implementing intuitive user interfaces.
+Since 2010, she has been immersed in the world of international trade, export controls and sanctions policy.

 Meredith earned an English degree from UC Berkeley and has always been drawn to the dual world of arts and technology.